 You can add those here to help show social proof that it’s not just you who enjoys the product or service.

-If you think this is the best product or service, give your final recommendation here and tell them why it is the best one.
+Whenever you write affiliate product reviews if you think this is the best product or service, give your final recommendation here and tell them why it is the best one.

 If it is not the best product or service, point your reader in the right direction.
 Give your reader the option to purchase something else that you would recommend.

 How To Write Affiliate Product Reviews: Bonus Tips